shuaibiyy/shuaib.me/content/stormpath-java-backend.md

         }
     }

-Next we needed to ensure requests go through the filter we created, so we again added to the properties files:
+Next, we needed to ensure HTTP requests to Stormpath endpoints pass through `CORSStormpathFilter`, otherwise they wouldn't work on the browser because of CORS.
+Again, we added to the properties file:

+	# Create URI filter called cors
+	stormpath.web.filters.cors = com.flexisaf.cbt.filter.CORSStormpathFilter

+	# Specify cors filter for desired endpoints
     stormpath.web.uris./api/logout = cors
     stormpath.web.uris./api/register = cors
     stormpath.web.uris./api/oauth/token = cors

-With that, our backend was ready to accept user registration, authenticate users, and perform other functionality supported by the Stormpath plugin.
+With that, our backend API was ready to accept user registration, authenticate users, and perform other functions supported by the Stormpath Java Servlet Plugin.